Designing networks

 [18]:

-creator.create_locations() has not only created the location instances with respect to the given agent population, but has also assigned the agents to the location according to the rules specified by the location classes.
+creator.create_locations() has not only created the location instances with respect to the given actor population, but has also assigned the actors to the location according to the rules specified by the location classes.
 We can check this by looking at the bipartite network:

 [19]: